-TPCONF_ECN specifies whether ECN is used.
+3) Enabling ECN on hosts: TPCONF_ECN specifies whether ECN is used on the hosts that are the traffic sources/sinks.
 If set to '1' ECN is enabled for all hosts.
 If set to '0' ECN is disabled for all hosts.
-Currently per-host configuration is not possible.
-Note that this only turns on ECN on the hosts.
-For full ECN support, the AQM mechanism on the router must also be configured to use ECN.

-'''
+Currently per-host configuration is only possible with custom commands.

-TPCONF_ECN = [ '0', '1' ]
+TPCONF_ECN = ['0', '1']

-'''